adamgligor/adamgligor.github.io/_posts/2018-10-23-teamcity-vcs-labeling.md

 [TeamCity](https://www.jetbrains.com/teamcity/) has a [VCS Labeling](https://confluence.jetbrains.com/display/TCD18/VCS+Labeling) build feature.
 This is commonly used to apply version number to the changeset used for the build.

-I strougled a bit using this feature and found the original documentation fuzzy in some regards, here's what I learned.
+I struggled a bit using this feature and found the original documentation fuzzy in some regards, here's what I learned.

 These observations apply to TeamCity version 2017, and git source control.